syedeqbal/syedeqbal/README.md

 ### 📝 Recent Publications

 - Communication-efficient Allocation of Multiple Indivisible Resources in a Federated Multi-Agent System, 62nd IEEE Conference on Decision and Control (CDC), Singapore, 2023.

+- Distributed algorithms for Internet-of-Things-enabled prosumer markets: A control theoretic perspective
 ---

 <p align="center"><i>"From prototype to deployment — bridging research depth with engineering execution."</i></p>